 Ask clarifying questions when your children include words such as “Everybody says,” or “Everyone knows,” or “all the time.”
 Train your children to be specific in their speech.
 Just pointing this out will help your kids become more discerning about what they hear and start asking those questions of others when they hear those “all-inclusive” words.

 Most importantly, part of bringing your kids’ education to life is speaking the truth in your home as parents, and expecting truthfulness from your children.
 So although we probably think of Attention and Obedience first as the more important habits, Truthfulness is just as essential.

 You can also read and discuss good books that highlight truthfulness:

-This is a darling book with a clear message about a young girl tempted to lie about wrecking her mom’s flowers.
-And just as important, it’s an excellent example of how a mother might handle the situation with grace and natural consequences.
+This is a sweet book with a clear message about a young girl tempted to lie about wrecking her mom’s flowers.
+And just as important, it’s an excellent example of how a mother might handle the situation with grace and related consequences.
 Approaching an obvious lie calmly and acknowledging the feeling behind it (usually fear of consequences) goes a long way in teaching your child to tell the truth.

 This book is free (at the time of this writing) on Kindle Unlimited but is not formatted properly for a Kindle, so I would buy it as a paperback.

 This beautifully illustrated book is from the Good News from Little Hearts series and edited by Edward T. Welch.
 It’s listed as suitable from 4-7.
 Gwen Raccoon begins telling lies to do what she wants and gets in deeper and deeper until she’s caught.
 This book offers grace-based help for telling the truth with an excellent special section called “Helping Your Child with Lying.”
 And it has a tear-out page in the back of the book with four “Back Pocket Bible Verses” dealing with telling the truth.